tkm3d1a/HotelReservation/README.md

 ### Reserve a room

 - Exclude rooms not available in the searched window
 - See details of reservation and payment before confirming
 - Ability to modify length of stay up to start date of reservation
+- Ability to add a promotional code to improve the daily rate of the reservation
+  - Currently only a hard coded promotional code is available
+  - Able to be extended to a database backed list of codes
+- Ability to cancel non-started or non-confirmed reservations
+  - Can also remove reservation records that have "completed" without ever being confirmed or checked in

 ### Check in / Check out

 - Clerk can check in a guest
   - any time up to last day of reservation
   - if check in after start date, does not alter payment details
 - Clerk can check out a guest
   - When checking out, payment details are finalized

+## Screenshots

+//TODO - add screenshots of various steps here